Free investment calculators — no signup required

 Breaking even is not the same as making a good investment decision.
 If you deploy $7,000 averaging down a stock that recovers to your break-even in 3 years, you've made 0% on that capital.
 That same $7,000 in an index fund might have returned 30-40% over the same period.

 Always compare: "If I average down, what is my realistic return vs. deploying this capital elsewhere?"
 Your break-even calculation is the floor — make sure the upside justifies the additional risk.
+Running the same capital through a SIP Calculator or a CAGR Calculator gives you a realistic benchmark to compare against.

 Disclaimer